sailpoint-oss/golang-sdk/api_personal_access_tokens_v1/docs/Models/Getpersonalaccesstokenresponse.md

 ### NewGetpersonalaccesstokenresponse

-`func NewGetpersonalaccesstokenresponse(id string, name string, scope []string, owner Patowner, created time.Time, ) *Getpersonalaccesstokenresponse`
+`func NewGetpersonalaccesstokenresponse(id string, name string, scope []string, owner Patowner, created SailPointTime, ) *Getpersonalaccesstokenresponse`

 NewGetpersonalaccesstokenresponse instantiates a new Getpersonalaccesstokenresponse object This constructor will assign default values to properties that have it defined,